cmkushnir/NMSModBuilder/Doc/Tab_PakItems.md

 ![](Tab_PakItems4.png)
 Ebin uses (...) to wrap colours, [...] to wrap vectors, and |...| to wrap quaternions.

-Double-click a language, substance, product, or technology Id to put the language Id in the toolbar along with the localized string (if found):
+Double-click a language, substance, product, or technology Id to put the language Id in the toolbar along with the localized string (if found).
+You can also type a language Id string in the language Id textbox, but it is usually easier to use the Language tab.
 ![](Tab_PakItems5.png)

 Double-click a pak item path to view the item: